garethmarkel/ukb-administration/docs/pheno/understand_sql.md

     .mode csv
     .output NumDepress.csv 		-- Output to file named NumDepress.csv

-    -- First, we build the phenotype code table
+    -- The following code creates a temporary table named `pheno_code` containing -- code_meta.value and code_meta.meaning for all the entries with -- data_meta.field_id=20442:

     CREATE TEMP TABLE pheno_code
     AS
-    SELECT  cm.value AS value,		-- select value from table 'cm' and call it value cm.meaning AS meaning	-- select meaning from table 'cm' and call it meaning

-    FROM    code_meta cm		-- using table 'code_meta', now named as cm JOIN    data_meta dm on
+    SELECT	cm.value AS value,	-- select value from table 'cm' and call it value cm.meaning AS meaning	-- select meaning from table 'cm' and call it meaning FROM    	code_meta cm		-- using table 'code_meta', now named as cm JOIN    	data_meta dm on dm.coding=cm.code_id
-            dm.field_id=20442 AND   	-- extract the field (20442) corresponding to phenotype from dm dm.coding = cm.code_id; 	-- extract the data coding (value and meaning) for this phenotype

-    SELECT  s.sample_id AS FID,		-- select sample_id from table 's' and call it FID s.sample_id AS IID,		-- select sample_id from table 's' and call it IID (CASE WHEN depress.pheno IN -- if phenotype is found in data coding (
+    WHERE       dm.field_id=20442;

+    -- The following code creates a dataset that joins -- table participant (called s), and table f20442 where withdrawn=0 & instance=0 -- for each row in the new dataset:
+    --		FID=s.sample_id
+    --		IID=s.sample_id
+    --		if f20442.pheno in pheno_code.value:
+    --			Pheno = pheno_code.meaning where pheno_code.value=f20442.pheno
+    --			# Get meaning of those rows whose value = content of column pheno in table f20442 --		else:
+    --			Pheno = f20442.pheno

+    SELECT  s.sample_id AS FID,
+            s.sample_id AS IID,

+            (CASE WHEN depress.pheno IN
+                (
                     SELECT value
                     FROM pheno_code
+                    WHERE value=depress.pheno -- Adding this row filters only pheno of interest speeding up script (you dont parse whole dataset in next subquery)
                 )
             THEN
             (